Advance Directives and Powers of Attorney

 Christian Legal Aid of Pittsburgh offers free legal advice, guidance and prayer regarding civil and family matters to those in our community whose incomes are at or below 250 percent of the federal poverty guidelines.
-Free legal aid clinics are held from 6 to 8 p.m. at Northway Christian Church in East Liberty on the first and third Thursdays of each month and from 6 to 8 p.m. every Monday on the North Side at Allegheny Center Alliance Church.
-Visit the website for times and more information.
+Visit the website for times and locations of free legal aid clinics.

 Disabilities Rights Pennsylvania (DRP)